Transboundary-Movement-of-Hazardous-Waste

 Hazardous waste is essentially waste that contains dangerous properties that make it harmful to human health or the environment (for example waste that is explosive, flammable, toxic, etc.).

-The primary aims of these requirements are:
+The primary legal requirements include:

 • A prior notification procedure for the proposed shipment